-X Quarterly report pursuant to Section 13 or 15 (d) of th For the quarterly period ended September 30, 2012 e Securities Exchange Act of 1934 or Transition report pursuant to Section 13 or 15 (d) of th e Securities Exchange Act of 1934 For the transition period from to gi 1 0 0===0 Commission file number: 0-27756 MACEUTICALS, INC. rant as Specified in Its Charter) Delaware 13-3648318 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
-Employer Identification No.) (Address of Principa 20: Cheshire Connecticut 06410 Executive Offices) (Zip Code) 3-272-2596 ne number, including area code) (Former name, former address, and ${f N/A}$ former fiscal year, if changed since last report) prece to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the le such reports), and (2) has been subject to such filing requirements for the past and p posted on its corporate Website, if any, every Interactive Data File required to be submitte g the preceding 12 months (or for such shorter period that the registrant was required to Indicate by check mark whether the registrant is a large accelerated filer, an acc e accelerated filer," "accelerated filer" and "smaller reporting company" in Rul celerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of e 12b-2 of the Exchange Act.
-Check One: Large accelerated filer \square Accelerated filer \square Non-accelerated filer \square (Do Smaller reporting company \square not check if a smaller reporting company) ] Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No x Common Stock, \$0.0001 par value 194,285,561 Class Outstanding at October 23, 2012 -
+X Quarterly report pursuant to Section 13 or 1 For the quarterly period ended June 30, 2013 5 (d) of the Securities Exchange Act of 1934 or ☐ Transition report pursuant to Section 13 or 1 5 (d) of the Securities Exchange Act of 1934 For the transition period from to ( Commission file number: 0-27756 PHARMACEUTICALS, INC. ame of Registrant as Specified in Its Charter) Delaware 13-3648318 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
+Employer Identification No.) otter Drive, Cheshire Connecticut 06410 iress of Principal Executive Offices) (Zip Code) (Regis 203-272-2596 strant's telephone number, including area code) (Former name, forme N/A er address, and former fiscal year, if changed since last report) orts required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the required to file such reports), and (2) has been subject to such filing requirements for the past ronically and posted on its corporate Website, if any, every Interactive Data File required to be submitte chapter) during the preceding 12 months (or for such shorter period that the registrant was required to Indicate by check mark whether the registrant is a large accelerate "large accelerated filer," "accelerated filer" and "smaller reporting com ed filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of apany" in Rule 12b-2 of the Exchange Act.
+Check One: Large accelerated filer $ \square $ Non-accelerated Smaller reporting company $ \square $ filer $\square$ (Do not check if a smaller reporting company) Indicate by check mark whether the registrant is a shell company ( (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\Box$ No x Common Stock, \$0.0001 par value e Class Outstanding as of July 23, 2013 - ·